 Injections deliver liquid medications, fluids, or nutrients directly into a personâs body.
 Different types of injections include intravenous, intramuscular, subcutaneous, intraosseous, and intradermal.

 A healthcare professional can inject many medications into many parts of the body.
-They will decide the most appropriate route of access depending on the situation.
+They will decide the most appropriate route of access for a personâs situation.

 This article will discuss the different injection types and what a person can expect when receiving an injection.

-give blood or blood products to a person
+giving someone blood or blood products

-administer nutrition to a person who is severely malnourished
+providing nutrition to a person who is severely malnourished

 Doctors can use intramuscular injections to deliver medication into a personâs muscle tissue.
 The muscles have a rich blood supply, which helps the body absorb the medication quickly.

-administering hormones, such as testosterone and medroxyprogesterone
+hormones, such as testosterone and medroxyprogesterone

 People with certain conditions, such as multiple sclerosis, may need to give themselves this type of injection at home.
 The recommended intramuscular injection sites include:

-the upper outer thigh area muscle
+the muscle of the upper outer thigh

 the shoulder muscle and upper arm